Guides

 1. Does the heavy lifting when it comes to crafting scripts, moving them from device to device, and ensuring script availability even when offline.

-2. Allows you to uber-customize its performance during podcasting, such as font size, location, and speed, and screen viewing and aspect options.
+2. Allows you to uber-customize its performance during podcasting, such as font size, location, speed, screen viewing and aspect options.

 You’ll find the full features list here.